Bewitched: Syndication history

 After completing its original run, ABC Daytime and ABC Saturday Morning continued to air the series until 1973.
 Since then, Bewitched has been syndicated on many local US broadcast stations, first from 1973 to 1982 and then since 1993, including Columbia TriStar Television as part of the Screen Gems Network syndication package from 1999 to 2001, which featured bonus wraparound content during episode airings in 1999.

 From 1973 to 1982, the entire series was syndicated by Screen Gems/Columbia Pictures.
-By the late '70s, many local stations skipped the black and white episodes or they only ran them in the summer due to the perception that black-and-white shows usually had less appeal than shows which were filmed in color.
+By the late 1970s, numerous local stations either omitted black-and-white episodes or exclusively aired them during the summer, as there was a prevailing belief that such episodes were generally less appealing than those filmed in color.
 From 1981 to about 1991, only the color episodes were syndicated in barter syndication by DFS Program Exchange.
 The first two seasons, which were in black and white, were not included because Columbia retained the rights to them.
 Beginning in 1989, Nick at Nite only aired the black-and-white episodes, which were originally unedited.
 The edited versions of the episodes continued in barter syndication until 1992.
 Columbia syndicated the entire series beginning in 1991.
 The remaining six color seasons were added to Nick at Nite's lineup in March 1998 in a week-long Dueling Darrins Marathon.
-Later, seasons 1–2 were colorized and made available for syndication.
+Later, seasons 1 and 2 were colorized and made available for syndication.
 Eventually, they were made available for DVD sales.
 The cable television channel WTBS carried seasons 3–8 throughout the 1980s and 1990s from DFS on a barter basis like most local stations that carried the show.

-The Hallmark Channel aired the show from 2001 to 2003; TV Land then aired the show from 2003 to 2006, and it returned to TV Land in March 2010, but left the schedule in 2012.
+The show aired on the Hallmark Channel from August 6, 2001, to May 24, 2003.
+Bewitched then aired on TV Land from May 31, 2003 to November 10, 2006, and it returned to TV Land on March 3, 2008, but left the schedule on September 30, 2011.

-In October 2008, the show began to air on WGN America, and in October 2012, it began to air on Logo, limited to the middle seasons.
+In September 2008, the show began to air on WGN America, and in October 2012, it began to air on Logo up until January 1, 2024.

-MeTV aired the show in conjunction with I Dream of Jeannie from December 31, 2012, to September 1, 2013.
+Antenna TV has aired the show in conjunction with I Dream of Jeannie since the network's launch in 2011.
 The cable and satellite network FETV also airs the show together with I Dream of Jeannie.
-The show now airs on Antenna TV and GAC Family.

-The episodes on GAC Family air in HD and have been remastered.
+The show also aired on GAC Family for a brief time in 2021.